johannacarolinep/watercolour-school/README.md

 The section helps to build trust and allows the user to picture relate and picture themselves as a participating in the course.

 The visual context is enough for most users to understand that this is a testimonial.
-The section has a hidden heading, clarifying this for users using a screenreader.
+The section has a hidden heading, clarifying this for users using a screen reader.
 ![Testimonial section on desktop](documentation/feature-home-testimonial-section-desktop.png)

 #### Info box section
 The info box section contains 3 cards.
 Two of the cards offer some key details of the course, in a way that is easy to perceive even if a user is quickly going through the page.
 The third card contains a call to action with a link to the sign up page.

-Similarly to the testimonial section, the info box section has a hidden heading, to improve the experience for screenreader users.
+Similarly to the testimonial section, the info box section has a hidden heading, to improve the experience for screen reader users.
 ![Info box section on desktop](documentation/feature-home-info-box-section-desktop.png)

 #### User art section